sawbona/xmlsec1_xcode/README.md

-xmlsec1_xcode
+xmlsec1 for XCode
 =============

-xmlsec compiled with XCode 5 as a static library for using in iOS.
+xmlsec1 as a XCode 5 project for build it as a static library for iOS.